round the world – the other way

 As our taxi driver in Hanoi told us, the problem with Vietnam is it is “a very small country, but a very long country”.
 I was reminded of his words several times as we made our way slowly to Ho Chi Minh City, which was known as Saigon when it was capital of South Vietnam before reunification in 1975.

 Our journey to Saigon started appropriately enough on the Reunification Express, which chugs up and down the 2600km track between Hanoi and the southern city.
 After a fairly comfortable night in a sleeper berth we reached our first destination, the city of Hué, the capital of Vietnam until partition.
-Keep reading →
+Continue reading

 What’s the story morning glory